-In my career as a Family Medicine doctor I’ve mostly worked in Primary Care clinics, Urgent Cares, and Emergency Rooms.
+In my career as a Family Medicine doctor, I’ve mostly worked in Primary Care clinics, Urgent Cares, and Emergency Rooms.
 I’ve only worked at 2 Walk-in clinics.
-But I have become more fascinated with this clinic model over the past few years.
+But I have become more fascinated with the walk-in clinic business model over the past few years.

 If someone were to ask me to explain the difference between a Walk-in clinic and an Urgent Care I couldn’t give a really good explanation.
 I learned about their important differences by researching this post.

-Walk-in Clinic is the umbrella term which encompasses all sorts of clinic models including an Urgent Care Center, Retail Clinics, a Primary Care office with walk-in slots, etc.
+Walk-in Clinic is the umbrella term that encompasses all sorts of clinic models, including Urgent Care Centers, Retail Clinics, Primary Care offices with walk-in slots, etc.

-Recently Walgreens made the news for announcing that they will be closing 150 of their retail clinics.
-These were inside their Walgreen pharmacies and are/were operated by the company.
+Recently, Walgreens made the news by announcing that they will be closing 150 of their retail clinics.
+These were inside their Walgreens pharmacies and are/were operated by the company.

-An Urgent Care generally will be able to run labs onsite, perform xrays, place casts, given IM/IV medications, and monitor patients because of their larger bed/room capacity.
-And that it is why UC’s have been on the rise over the past decade.
+Urgent Care generally will be able to run labs onsite, perform x-rays, place casts, give IM/IV medications, and monitor patients because of their larger bed/room capacity.
+And that it is why UCs have been on the rise over the past decade.

 The typical Urgent Care is staffed with physicians, usually more than one.
 And there is a high ratio of staff to physicians so that several rooms can be run simultaneously.

-A quick work about Retail Clinics.
-Their business structure is complex so don’t just look at what’s reported in the news to form your opinion.
+A quick word about Retail Clinics.
+Their business structure is complex, so don’t just look at what’s reported in the news to form your opinion.